Frequently asked questions

 How do I extend my trademark registration internationally?

-You can apply for an international registration via BOIP.
-You cannot file an application directly with WIPO (World Intellectual Property Organization).
+You can apply for an international registration via the Madrid e-Filing of WIPO (World Intellectual Property Organization).

 You need a Caribbean Netherlands registration as the basis for an international trademark registration.